ULTRAOPMODI/Code-Guides/README.md

 void calc(7, 7);
 ```

-And this file then run this command on your cmd
+And save this file then run this command on your cmd
 ```bat
 npx ts-node ./index.ts
 ```